tbosse20/navigation-gesture/README.md

 - See `video_13_front' for example.

+- *Upload to this link, if editing of the Box isn't permitted: https://drive.google.com/drive/folders/1wCjvZFx-nsZkZc4NegPH5MZOhGuWQBdp?usp=sharing*

 1. Clean up `bbox.csv`, by remove additional bounding boxes and match ID's.
 Move from `raw` to `clean` when done.
     - Note: Be aware when using '*find-replace*'-function (replaces frames too)!